gtauzin/kedro-dagster/docs/pages/getting-started.md

 ### Automation

 Moving to the "Automation" tab, you can see a list of the defined schedules and sensors.
+Kedro-Dagster preserve Kedro hooks and uses a sensor to enable the `on_pipeline_error` hook.

 <figure markdown>
 ![List of the schedules and sensors involved in the specified jobs](../images/getting-started/automation_list_dark.png#only-dark){data-gallery="automation-dark"}